 Here are some milestones your doctor will be looking for:

 - Did your baby smile by 6 months?

-Also, she’ll ask about these things:
+Also, they’ll ask about these things:

-- Is his tone of voice “flat”?
+- Is their tone of voice “flat”?

-- Does he understand other people’s actions?
+- Do they understand other people’s actions?

 - Any problems with sleep or digestion?

 Your responses are very important in your child’s screening.
 If everything checks out and you have no concerns, that’s the end of it.
-But if your child shows developmental problems or your doctor has concerns, she will refer you to a specialist for more tests.
+But if your child shows developmental problems or your doctor has concerns, they will refer you to a specialist for more tests.